Middleton F.C.: History

 Middleton Association Football Club was formed in 1878, and played in the first Lancashire Senior Cup in 1879–80, losing 6–1 to Edgeworth in the first round.

 The club continued on throughout the 1880s until eventually were taken over by Middleton Cricket Club in 1890 who had just been reformed, and moved in to their Towncroft ground.

 Initially, Middleton Cricket Club had an attempt to take over Tonge F.C rebuffed, which led to them taking over the Middleton club instead.
-Once the new season was finally underway in their new guise as part of the cricket club, the final of the Manchester Junior Cup was reached in its first season.
+Once the new season was finally underway in their new guise as part of the cricket club, the final of the Manchester Junior Cup was reached in its first season, ending in defeat to Hurst Ramblers.

-However, the club was suspended at the end of the 1890–91 season after a complaint by Tonge F.C about Middleton poaching two of its players (Brooks and Powell).
+However, the club was suspended at the end of the 1890–91 season after a complaint by Tonge about Middleton poaching two of its players (Brooks and Powell).
 The club also found itself homeless, after 15 members of the cricket club moved and passed a motion to stop the club from playing on the cricket pitch over the winter and split the football section from the cricket, on the basis that "it was not safe to play football after a man was 24 years of age", caused lung and heart diseases, and "brought a lot of rabble together".

 That led to a suggestion of merging the Middleton and Tonge clubs but the club found a new ground at Boarshaw Lane, Boarshaw instead.
 The club suffered a further tragedy a few months later, as one of its founders, the 23-year-old Harry Johnson Horsman, died of a seizure at his home, ten years after his brother had been killed playing football.
+The club was due to join the second season of the original Manchester League in 1891, but pulled out before pre-season, continuing to play friendlies and Manchester Junior Cup games.